The Executioner and Her Way of Life: Characters

-A Lost One that came to this world over one thousand ago, though she appears like a ten-year-old child.
-Her Pure Concept is "Evil" (Note: Referred to as "Chaos" in the animated adaptation.), allowing her to create and direct monsters.
-Due to losing control of her powers, she became one of the disasters known as the Four Major Human Errors, and behaves with no desire other than to spread chaos.
-Her blood is used by Manon to produce destructive pills.
+A Lost One that came to this world one thousand years ago.
+She appears like a ten-year-old child.
+Her Pure Concept is "Evil", (Note: Referred to as "Chaos" in the anime adaptation.) allowing her to summon monsters.
+After losing control of her powers, she became one of the disasters known as the Four Major Human Errors.
+Having completely lost her sense of self, she wants only to spread chaos.
+She is Manon's younger sister despite having arrived before her in this world.